cityjson/paper_cjseq/data/README.md

-All data are at: https://surfdrive.surf.nl/files/index.php/s/mmRRDvMwg7UadBY
+All data are available at: https://surfdrive.surf.nl/files/index.php/s/mmRRDvMwg7UadBY